jzhoulab/Seqstr/README.md

 #### Compose subsequences

 Seqstr can concatenate multiple subsequences connected by `;`.
 Each subsequence can be either a genomic interval (For example, `[hg38]chr7:5530575-5530625 -`) or a sequence (For example, `TTAAccggGGNaa`).
-For directly specifying sequence in Seqstr, any characters are allowed and will be included in the output sequence.
+For directly specifying sequence in Seqstr, any characters, e.g. special marking, are allowed and will be included in the output sequence.
 Because the purpose of Seqstr is to shorten the input size, direct sequence specification is usually used when concatenating with an genomic interval.
 - `;` is used to separate multiple sections of sequences.
 The final outcome consists of all sections and follows the order of input string
 - raw sequence strings are also allowed and remain as they were in the entire output sequence

 #### Sequence modifier
 Any genomic interval can be modified by a mutation or variant specified with the syntax `@chr position reference_allele alternative_allele`.
 Multiple modifier can be provided to introduce multiple mutations into the same sequence.
+Mutation specification is with respect to **original sequence coordinates and `+` strand**.

 - mutation specification is separated from the genomic interval specification by `,`
 - mutation specification starts with `@`chromosome, then at particular coordinate, change from reference_allele to alternative_allele